codefellows-seattle-javascript-401d21/01-node-ecosystem/lab-bill/README.md

   * Else return the second paramiter subtracted from the first paramiter

 ## Documentation
 In your README.md describe the exported values of each module defined in your lib/ directory.
 Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and the it's output behavior (for both valid and invalued use).
-Feel free to write any additional information in your README.md.
+Feel free to write any additional information in your README.md. -->

+This document contains three main functions/methods: greet, add, and subtract (sub).

+The greet function will take in one parameter, and will return null if the given input is not a string.
+The return value of a proper input will be "Hello" + input.

+The add function takes two parameters, and will return the sum of those two numbers.
+If numbers are not an input in either parameter the function will return null.

+The sub function takes two parameters, and will return the difference between the first and second number.
+If a number is not an input in either parameter the function will return null.